esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * **amqp_username** (default: `"guest"`) - Defines RabbitMQ server username;
 * **amqp_password** (default: `"guest"`) - Defines RabbitMQ server password;
 * **confirms_enabled** (default: `false`) - Enables/disables one-to-one publishers confirms;
+* **max_worker_queue_len** (default: `1000`; use `infinity` to disable it) -
+Sets a limit of messages in a worker's mailbox above which the worker starts dropping the messages.
+If a worker message queue length reaches the limit, messages from the head of the queue are dropped until the queue length is again below the limit.

 ### Example